Introduction

 According to our results, there were 17,295 events where a patient

-had one diagnostic code for E11
+had one diagnostic code for E11 and 939 events where a

-patient had two diagnostic codes for E11
+patient had two diagnostic codes for E11.
+How did this

 occur?
 MEPS public files only list the first three digits of the ICD-10